->

 HELPING TRANSFER STUDENTS THRIVE

-A statewide, cross-sector collaboration designed to achieve equitable student success through improvements in credit mobility, academic transfer, and credentialing.
-The focus is inclusive of learning that occurs in a variety of high-quality settings. including high school, postsecondary education, the military, and the workforce.
+The Texas Transfer Alliance is a statewide, cross-sector collaboration designed to achieve student success through improvements in credit mobility, academic transfer, and credentialing.
+The focus is inclusive of learning that occurs in a variety of high-quality settings, including high school, postsecondary education, the military, and the workforce.

 HELPING TRANSFER STUDENTS THRIVE

-A statewide, cross-sector collaboration designed to achieve equitable student success through improvements in credit mobility, academic transfer, and credentialing.
-The focus is inclusive of learning that occurs in a variety of high-quality settings. including high school, postsecondary education, the military, and the workforce.
+The Texas Transfer Alliance is a statewide, cross-sector collaboration designed to achieve student success through improvements in credit mobility, academic transfer, and credentialing.
+The focus is inclusive of learning that occurs in a variety of high-quality settings, including high school, postsecondary education, the military, and the workforce.

 A COLLABORATION OF TEXAS UNIVERSITIES & COMMUNITY COLLEGES